TheWatcher/twscript/docs/Adapting_for_your_scripts.md

 If you get here without problems, you are ready to start making your own scripts (and your problems are literally just beginning...).
 The package is roughly divided into two bits:

 - pubscript and docs contain files you're not likely to edit: the former contains the Public Scripts base classes and supporting code, while the latter contains documentation (including this file).
-- the main directory contains the files you're going to need to edit: and the least you will need to edit the Makefile and ScriptDef.cpp files.
+- the main directory contains the files you're going to need to edit: at the least you will need to edit the Makefile and ScriptDef.cpp files.

 Assuming that you are developing scripts for T2 (or require no game-specific features), the process is:

 0. Create a .cpp file containing the implementation of your script(s).
-The twscript package calls this` TWScript.cpp`, but for now imagine that you call your script file `Wibble.cpp` This file will contain nothing out of the ordinary for someone accustomed to c++ coding.
+The twscript package calls this `TWScript.cpp`, but for now imagine that you call your script file `Wibble.cpp` This file will contain nothing out of the ordinary for someone accustomed to c++ coding, just the implementation of member functions.
 1. Create a .h file containing the script class definition and GEN_FACTORY() macro.
+See the ScriptNotes.md file for more information about this, but briefly:
        - the .h file must have the same base name as the .cpp file, including case.
 So if you call your .cpp file `Wibble.cpp` you must create `Wibble.h`.
 If you use a different name, the makefile will not work properly.
        - Your .h file must contain a header guard, and *two preprocessor paths*: when SCR_GENSCRIPTS is set to false the class definition should be visible, and when it is true one or more GEN_FACTORY(), one for each script, should be visible.
-   See the ScriptNotes.md file for more information.
 6. Make a copy of `TWScript.rc`, giving it the same base name as your .cpp and .h files (eg: `Wibble.rc`).
 Edit the contents of the new .rc file to reflect the information about your scripts.
 3. Modify the `MYSCRIPT` variable in the `Makefile` to contain the base name you gave your script .cpp and .h files.
 So if you have `Wibble.cpp` and `Wibble.h`, you should set `MYSCRIPT = Wibble`
 4. Modify the `MYOSM` variable in the `Makefile` to contain the name you want to give your .osm (be sure to include the `.osm` extension in the name!).
 This does not have to be the same as the `MYSCRIPT` value, but it should be something that easily identifies the .osm as being made by you.
 5. Modify `ScriptDef.cpp` to replace `#include "TWScript.h"`with an include for your script header (`#include "Wibble.h"` for example) and be sure to `#undef` your header guard with the other `#undef`s (eg: replace `#undef TWSCRIPT_H` with `#undef WIBBLE_H`)